|Best Overall||Kuryakyn 5288 Grand Pet Palace|

 The Different Motorcycle Dog Carriers: Pros and Cons Compared

 You will be able to choose from two types of motorcycle dog carriers.
 The first is one that attaches to your motorcycle and is a more rigid structure.
 The second is a soft carrier that attaches to your body.
-These look very different and have very different features so let’s unpick the pros and cons in more detail.
+These look very different and have very different features so let’s review the pros and cons in more detail.

 Our Criteria for Choosing the Best Motorcycle Dog Carriers